roryprimrose/roryprimrose.github.io/_posts/2010-09-30-creating-updatable-generic-windows-workflow-activities.md

 This post is a segue from the current series on building a custom activity for supporting dependency resolution in Windows Workflow ([here][0], [here][1], [here][2] and [here][3] so far).
 This post will outline how to support updating generic type arguments of generic activities in the designer.
 This technique is used in the designer support for the InstanceResolver activity that has been discussed throughout the series.

-The implementation of this is modelled from the support for this functionality in the generic WF4 activities such as ForEach<T> and ParallelForEach<T>.
+The implementation of this is modelled from the support for this functionality in the generic WF4 activities such as ForEach&lt;T&gt; and ParallelForEach&lt;T&gt;.
 Unfortunately the logic that drives this is marked as internal and is therefore not available to developers who create custom generic activities.

-In the case of the ForEach<T> activity, the default generic type value used is int. ![image][4]
+In the case of the ForEach&lt;T&gt; activity, the default generic type value used is int. ![image][4]

 This can be changed in the property grid of the activity using the TypeArgument property. ![image][5]

 Changing this value will update the definition of the activity with the new type argument.
 For example, the type could be change to Boolean.![image][6]

-This post will use my ExecuteBookmark<T> activity to demonstrate this functionality.
+This post will use my ExecuteBookmark&lt;T&gt; activity to demonstrate this functionality.
 This activity provides the reusable structure for persisting and resuming workflows.

 {% highlight csharp linenos %}
 namespace Neovolve.Toolkit.Workflow.Activities